Our Team

 Trace sahaja Bonner

-She teaches: Sundays, Mondays, & Wednesdays at 4:00pm, Tuesdays 6:00pm, Saturdays at 9:30am, as well as 20-minute virtual meditations on Wednesdays & Saturdays at 8:00am; also serves on our Teacher Training Staff.
+She teaches: Sundays and Mondays at 4:00pm, Tuesdays 6:00pm, Saturdays at 9:30am, as well as 20-minute virtual meditations on Wednesdays & Saturdays at 8:00am; also serves on our Teacher Training Staff.

 Steven Willard (he/him)

-Steven Willard began practicing Yoga in order to heal injuries and handle stress, then got hooked on feeling better.
+Steven began practicing Yoga in order to heal injuries and handle stress, then got hooked on feeling better.
 After a few years of practicing at Holy Cow Yoga Center, he completed his 200 hour certification in 2007.
-He is currently pursuing his 500 hour studying with many outstanding teachers and continues to grow his practice through hands on experience.
 A nurturer and a charmer, Steven is stiff-human friendly, friendly to people with sore backs, friendly to people with body image issues, friendly to people who are self-conscious or anxious and friendly to people who are yoga-phobic.
 Steven believes in and embodies the maxim that yoga is for everyone.
 He sees yoga as the union of body, breath, and spirit with an all-important added dash of humor, and always open to grace.
 His classes are rooted in the concept of doing less harm - ahimsa.
 Every class is different, but all are intense, playful, sometimes funny, sometimes loud and challenging.
-His aim is to provide a supportive, energetic and challenging environment which enables students to discover the life-changing power of the practice for themselves.
+His aim is to provide a supportive, energetic, interactive and challenging environment which enables students to discover the life-changing power of the practice for themselves.

 Michelle.jpg